Nhanderu/Belizas/ReadMe.md

 ##### Exceptions
 * `InvalidFormulaException`: Only thrown in `Calculate` method if the formula is not valid.
 That's why it's highly recommendable to validate your formula before calculate.
 * `TableNotCalculatedException`: Thrown when a porperty is called before the table was calculated, i.e. before the `Calculate` method is called and the "calculate" parameter in constructor is not set as true.
-* `TooMuchArgumentsInTruthTableException`: When the arguments and its values passes the limit of the memory.
+* `TooMuchArgumentsInTruthTableException`: When the arguments and its values pass the limit of the memory.
-* `TooMuchExpressionsInTruthTableException`: When the expressions and its values passes the limit of the memory.
+* `TooMuchExpressionsInTruthTableException`: When the expressions and its values pass the limit of the memory.
-* `TooMuchInformationInTruthTableException`: When another thing in the table passes the limit of the memory.
+* `TooMuchInformationInTruthTableException`: When another thing in the table pass the limit of the memory.

 ### To-do list
 * Add comments and XML docs in all code.